LIV, a startup making VR gaming more interactive for audiences, raises $1M from Oculus founder, and Seedcamp – TechCrunch

 “LIV empowers developers and content creators to grow their audience through shareable VR content.
 Developers integrate our SDK, and content creators are then able to create content with those games and experiences using the LIV App.
 The content format is called ‘Mixed Reality Capture’ (MRC)”.

-The “Mixed Reality Capture” experience is inevitably best watched than conveyed through the written word (you can watch an example below).
-However, what MRC essentially does is to inject a live video or, alternatively, a 3D avatar of the player’s body inside the video game stream so that spectators experience not only what the player sees (the classic VR first person perspective) but can also follow the “in real life” movements the player makes to execute moves within the game.
+The “Mixed Reality Capture” experience is inevitably best watched rather than conveyed through the written word (you can see an example below).
+However, what MRC essentially does is to inject a live video or, alternatively, a 3D avatar of the player’s body inside the video game stream so that spectators experience not only what the player sees (the classic VR first person perspective) but can also follow the “real world” movements the player makes to execute moves within the game.
 As a player moves their arms, for example, their avatar can be seen replicating the same moves based on sensor data pulled from the VR gear the player is wearing.

 It is this ability to closely watch and potentially learn from the best players that has made video game streaming so popular.
-But, argues Shewki, the move to VR was initially a backwards step in this regard as it required new technology to close the gap between player and spectator.
+But, argues Shewki, the move to VR was initially a backwards step in this regard as it required additional technology to close the gap between player and spectator.

 “The LIV App gives streamers the tools to broadcast themselves as themselves, or as their favourite avatars, inside any of the 100s of games that we support.
 We support hundreds if not thousands of avatars, including the popular Japanese VRM avatar format,” says Shewki.